Devverm/Data_wrangling/README.md

 - `role`: ACTOR, DIRECTOR, etc.

 ## 🛠️ Technologies Used

 import numpy as np
 import pandas as pd
 import matplotlib.pyplot as plt import seaborn as sns

-Always use a space after the hash (#) and before your heading text.

 ## 🔍 Key Analysis Areas